 Physics Fundamentals eTextbook by Vincent Coletta is built into Physics LE and accessible to every student.
 The eTextbook is comprised of 30 Chapters, 960 pages, and 1500 photographs & illustrations.

-- Physics LE is built on the Moodle platform offering numerous in-depth features along with a reliable and secure online environment.
+Physics LE built on the Moodle platform offering numerous in-depth features along with a reliable and secure online environment.

-Rather than just requiring students to enter a final numerical value, many Physics LE questions incorporate guiding intermediate steps.
-Intermediate steps include assorted use of: 1) multiple-choice questions checking for understanding and problem-solving approach (using text or diagrams); 2) input of relevant equations or algebraic expressions; and 3) intermediate numerical values required to obtain the final answer.
-Students receive points for each intermediate step creating a system of partial credit grading.
+Rather than just requiring students to enter a final numerical value, many Physics LE problems incorporate intermediate problem-solving steps to help guide the student through the problem, also allowing partial credit to be awarded.
+Intermediate steps include assorted use of: 1) multiple-choice questions checking for understanding and problem-solving approach (using text or diagrams), 2) input of relevant equations or algebraic expressions, and 3) input of intermediate numerical values which need to be calculated to obtain the final answer.

 Significant Figures and Units

-The Physics LE question bank is continually growing with new questions being add on a regular basis.
-In addition, instructors are encouraged to submit questions they would like to have added to the question bank.
-Instructors simply need to submit questions in written form and the Physics LE team will do the coding.
+The Physics LE Question Bank is continually growing with new problems being added on a daily basis.
+Instructors are encouraged to submit problems they would like to have added to the question bank—simply submit problems in written form and the Physics LE team will do the coding.